skepsun/kotatsu-parsers/CONTRIBUTING.md

 ## Development process

-During the development, it is recommended (but not necessary) to write it directly in the Kotatsu Android application project.
+During the development, it is recommended (but not necessary) to write it directly in the Kototoro Android application project.
 You can use the `core.parser.DummyParser` class as a sandbox.
-The `Dummy` manga source is available in the debug Kotatsu build.
+The `Dummy` manga source is available in the debug Kototoro build.

-Once the parser is ready you can relocate your code into the `kotatsu-parsers` library project in a `site` package and create a Pull Request.
+Once the parser is ready you can relocate your code into the `kototoro-parsers` library project in a `site` package and create a Pull Request.

 ### Testing